PolygMap: A Perceptive Locomotion Framework for Humanoid Robot Stair Climbing: Related Works

 \subsection{Plane Semantic Mapping}

-For legged robot locomotion, research on environment representation has gradually evolved from dense grid maps and elevation maps to bounded planar or polyhedral representations that can be directly used for footstep planning.
+For legged robot locomotion, research on environment representation has gradually evolved from dense grid maps and elevation maps to bounded planar or polyhedral representations directly for footstep planning.
 A geometric perception method, the CAPE \cite{3} can simultaneously extract planar and cylindrical features at approximately $300$\,Hz on a single-core CPU, significantly enhancing the geometric constraints of visual odometry.
 In~\cite{5}, a hierarchical clustering and improved flood-filling algorithm were proposed for multi-plane segmentation at around $35$\,Hz.
 To satisfy the real-time requirements, in~\cite{81}, A GPU-based pipeline for planar region extraction and elevation mapping was proposed, achieving $150$–$200$\,Hz output rates for local planar regions and providing height layers with uncertainty estimates for navigation and gait planning.
 Several studies have demonstrated real-time performance exceeding $100$\, Hz~\cite{6} and improved the accuracy and robustness of footstep solutions by coupling with kinematic–inertial estimation~\cite{stephane19}.

-For stair environments, some work \cite{7} covers the entire pipeline from perception to multi-contact motion generation, using a center-of-mass (CoM) perspective for footstep and contact sequence planning.
 Overall, research on planar semantic mapping is moving from local geometric descriptions toward structured and spatio-temporally consistent models of feasible foothold regions, enabling tight coupling with footstep planning and whole-body control.